-A number of staff in school have attended 'Team Teach' training.
-As a school we will speak to parents about serious incidents involving the use of force.
-All incidents are recorded.
+A number of members of staff in school have attended 'Team Teach' training.
+As a school we will speak to parents about serious incidents involving the use of force/positive handling.
+All significant incidents are recorded and the records are shared with parents/carers.
+Parents and carers are informed at the earliest opportunity regarding any significant incidents in school.

-The role of the Headteacher
+The Role of the Headteacher